yoyofr/PincabLedStrip/README.md

 Still a WIP.

 # Important notes
 Currently requires a patched DOF, the below won't work on existing one.
+Please use the **DirectOutput.DLL** from this repository

 Your **cabinet.xml** file needs to be adapted to use a 2Mbs serial connection & to activate a new feature (PerLedstripLength)